-All Saints students enjoy a traditional middle school experience which includes changing classes and using lockers, while benefitting from our smaller setting and faith-focused environment.
-Students can work ahead of grade level through our Advanced Math and Advanced Spanish programs.
-Opportunities to develop leadership skills and serve as role models for our younger students are plentiful within our Pre-K – 8th grade school setting.
-All Saints middle school students are paired up with younger students through “buddy program,” benefiting both our younger and older students.
+Middle school (grades 6-8) is an exciting time for students at All Saints with many extended learning opportunities both in core subject areas and special classes (Spanish, physical education, music, art, library and computer technology).
+All Saints students enjoy a traditional middle school experience which includes changing classes and using lockers while benefiting from our smaller setting and faith-focused environment.
+Students can work ahead of grade level through our Advanced Math and Advanced Spanish programs, and opportunities to develop leadership skills and serve as role models for our younger students are plentiful within our Pre-K – 8th grade school setting.

 Our middle school teaching staff includes the following teachers who specialize in their subject area:

-Our middle school teaching staff meets regularly to coordinate curriculum across various subjects and provides many opportunities for extended learning.
+Our middle school teaching staff meets regularly to coordinate curriculum across various subjects and extended learning across subject areas.
 Examples include Renaissance Day, Red, White & Blue Election Day, participation in a town hall style meeting during our annual Veteran’s Mass & Reception, and Tom Sawyer Day.

 During the middle school years at All Saints, students can choose to participate in a variety of extracurricular activities, including: